arturpragacz/hass-cc-arturs-labels/custom_components/arturs_labels/README.md

 ## Disclaimer

-Right now this is a very early beta release.
-You might encounter bugs, performance issues and other suboptimal behaviour.
-Do not even think of installing this without proper backups in place.
+This is a beta release.
+Do not install this without proper backups in place.
 Due to the nature of the system, this component has to integrate very deeply with Home Assistant internals, making it uniquely susceptible to breakage.
 This means you have to be very careful with updates, always have a backup ready just in case.

-Because of this early beta state some changes in configuration options and system behaviour might be required in the future.
+Because of this beta state some changes in configuration options and system behaviour might be required in the future.
 Make sure to always read the release notes and make the necessary adjustments.

 ## What does it do?